emacs-mirror/emacs/mps/manual/source/glossary/a.rst

     address

-        An address is a specification of a :term:`location` in an :term:`address space`.
+        An address is a specification of a :term:`memory location` in an :term:`address space`.

         An address is almost always represented as an unsigned integer stored in a single :term:`machine word`.
 The address is